 The proposed method detects microcalcification clusters in digitized mammograms eliminating the false groups of objects having similarities with the true clusters.
-In both datasets the performance of our method is high for a large range of sensitivities.
+In both datasets that have been used for testing, the performance of our method is high for a large range of sensitivities.
 This is an indication of robustness giving expectations for satisfactory performance using other datasets.
-It must be noted that the method performs well despite the fact that no processing for identification of line structures is included.
-The latter constitutes a natural direction for further enhancement of our method performance.
+The employment of different rules in the hybrid system, for the two datasets, is due to the fact that different digitization procedures had been followed in each dataset.
+A larger homogeneous dataset must utilize a uniform rule sub-system.
+However, it must be noted that the method performs well despite the fact that no processing for identification of line structures is included.
+The latter constitutes a reasonable direction for further improvement of our method performance.

 Additional patient features other than those obtained from the image such as family history, age, etc. might be included to improve the diagnostic value of our system.
-The next step of our work is to use hybrid systems to perform classification of identified clusters as malignant or not.
+The next step of our work is to use hybrid systems to perform classification of identified clusters according to their likelihood of malignancy.